backplane/conex/pwgen/README.md

 ### Interactive

-Here is a shell function that can simplify use of this container.
+Here is a shell function that can simplify use of this image.
 Note that if you use it this way (without a bind-mount) you won't have access to the `-H` / `--sha1=` feature.

 ```sh